NJU-Jet/SR_Mobile_Quantization/README.md

 ```

 # Quantization-Aware Training
+If you haven't worked with Tensorflow Lite and network quantization before, please refer to [official guideline](https://www.tensorflow.org/model_optimization/guide/quantization/training_example).
+This technology inserts fake quantization nodes to make the weights aware that themselves will be quantized.
+For this model, you can simply use the following script to perform QAT:
 ```bash
 python train.py --opt options/train/base7_qat.yaml --name base7_D4C28_bs16ps64_lr1e-3_qat --scale 3  --bs 16 --ps 64 --lr 1e-3 --gpu_ids 0 --qat --qat_path experiment/base7_D4C28_bs16ps64_lr1e-3/best_status
 ```

-# Convert keras model to TFLite Format which can run on mobile device
+# Convert to TFLite which can run on mobile device
 ``` bash
 python generate_tflite.py
 ```